Jon Moxley: Championship reigns (2015–2017)

-In December, Ambrose won the Intercontinental Championship for the first time after defeating Owens at TLC.
+In December, Ambrose won the Intercontinental Championship for the first time after defeating Owens at TLC: Tables, Ladders & Chairs.
 He successfully defended the title against Owens and Ziggler multiple times between December and January 2016.
 Ambrose competed in the 2016 Royal Rumble match for the WWE World Heavyweight Championship, which he lost after being lastly eliminated by eventual winner Triple H. Ambrose would later lose the Intercontinental Championship back to Owens in a five-way match on the February 15 episode of Raw, after Owens pinned Tyler Breeze.

 At Fastlane on February 21, Ambrose faced Reigns and Brock Lesnar in a triple threat match to determine the number one contender for the WWE World Heavyweight Championship at WrestleMania 32, but lost after he was pinned by Reigns.
 The following night on Raw, Ambrose challenged Lesnar to a No Holds Barred street fight match at WrestleMania 32, which Paul Heyman accepted on Lesnar's behalf.
 He then failed to capture the WWE World Heavyweight Championship from Triple H at the Roadblock event in March.
 He was also unsuccessful in defeating Lesnar at WrestleMania 32.
 Following WrestleMania, Ambrose began a rivalry with Chris Jericho.
 He defeated Jericho at Payback, and again at Extreme Rules in an Asylum match later that month to end the feud.

 In May, Ambrose qualified for the 2016 Money in the Bank ladder match, which he would win.
 Later that same night, he would cash in his Money in the Bank contract and defeat Rollins to win the WWE World Heavyweight Championship for the first time.
 Ambrose made his first title defense against Rollins on the July 18 episode of Raw, which ended in a draw after a double pinfall.
 The following night at the 2016 WWE draft, Ambrose was drafted to the SmackDown brand, being the brand's first draft pick and bringing the WWE Championship with him; that same night, he pinned Rollins to retain the championship.
 At Battleground, Ambrose retained his title against Reigns and Rollins after pinning Reigns.
 Ambrose then successfully defended the renamed "WWE World Championship" against Dolph Ziggler at SummerSlam in August.